Guide for Authors

 VandenBos, G., Knapp, S. and Doe, J. (2001).
 Role of reference elements in the selection of resources by psychology undergraduates.
 J. Bibliog.
 Res., 5, 117-123.
 Retrieved October 13, 2001, from http://jbr.org/articles.html.

 Fredrickson, B. L. (2000, March 7).
 Cultivating positive emotions to optimize health and well-being.
 Prevention & Treatment, 3, Article 0001a.
 Retrieved November 20, 2000, from http://journals.apa.org/prevent/vol3/pre03.html.

 All photographs, graphs, and diagrams should be referred to as a 'Figure' and they should be numbered consecutively (1, 2, etc.).
-Multipart figures ought to be labeled with lower case letters (a, b, etc.).
+Multipart figures ought to be labeled with lowercase letters (a, b, etc.).
 Please insert keys and scale bars directly in the figures.
-Provide a detailed legend (without abbreviations) to each figure, refer to the figure in the text and note its approximate location in the margin.
+Provide a detailed legend (without abbreviations) for each figure, refer to the figure in the text, and note its approximate location in the margin.
 Only black and white figures must be submitted.
 The resolution of the figure must at least be 300 dpi.
-Figures that are prepared by excel should be sent along with their source of data.
+Figures that are prepared in excel should be sent along with their source of data.
 Please avoid giving Figures as Fig.1a, Fig.1b, etc. Each Figure should stand alone.